 I figured out that PhD admission in Sweden requires 4.5 years of university education in the relevant subject.
 Some PhD positions had specific requirements such as that the student should know fluent Swedish, that the student should have relevant experience in animal research and so forth.
 The application can be made free of cost, but please be aware that most PhD positions are highly competitive.
 The link to the application portal of Gothenburg University can be found here.
 It is not uncommon that as many as 200 applicants apply for one position.
 Fortunately for me, there were only around 30 applicants who applied for the PhD position that I later got selected for.
 Many applicants are likely to have a specialist degree in the subject area, so you have to show in your CV and letter of motivation that you have some unique skills that is useful for that particular PhD project.
 If you want to see what a CV and letter of motivation (LOM) looks like, please leave a comment in the comment box below with your e-mail ID and I shall send my CV and LOM to you.

 It is the Professor’s discretion to choose the person they think is the most suitable for the PhD position.
 You are more likely to get a position if you know academic English, have published research papers in the past, worked as a research assistant or have any other relevant experience related to the research project.
 Make sure to write about these in your CV or letter of motivation.
 Knowing Swedish language is a plus, especially if you are applying for PhDs in clinical sciences.
+In clinical sciences, you will often need to communicate with patients for data collection, which is why Swedish is usually an important requirement for clinical PhDs.
+In my case, Swedish was not mandatory because a good part of data collection had already been done.
 Professors usually take one to two months after the application deadline to find the right candidate.
 Most PhD vacancies are sent out around January (after Christmas) and September (after summer vacation), but you can always find a few vacancies on the Gothenburg University’s job portal regardless of the time of the year.

 I had two rounds of interviews over Skype.
 In the first interview, I was asked about general things in life, my interests, my future plans, my experiences as a doctor, my reasons for choosing an academic career and so forth.
 It felt more like a friendly discussion than like an interview.
 I was asked to read through the thesis of a past student before I appeared for the second round of the interview.
 I read through the thesis and found it interesting, although many terms and concepts were new to me.
 I looked up as many unknown concepts as I could.
 The second round interview was more focused on my knowledge related to medicine and research, although I can’t remember being asked any tough questions.
 A week after the interview, I was informed that I got the job.